Sjenn257/Web-Design-Challenge/README.md

 This site contains webpages with visualizations of the scatter plots relative to their latitude and distance from the equator.

 What was the result?
 You'll have to visit the site to see!

+The landing page is index.html or you can access the public URL at https://sjenn257.github.io/Web-Design-Challenge/index.html